-Originally from the California Bay Area, Nicholas has received degrees from the University of Washington (B.F.A., B.A.) and Ohio University (M.F.A.).
-Following his passion for ceramics, he advanced through academia, then worked as an artist-in-residence at Red Lodge Clay Center and the Archie Bray Foundation where he received the Matsutani Fellowship.
-He was selected as an 2011 Ceramics Monthly Emerging Artist, and as 2012 NCECA Emerging Artist.
-He currently resides in Tacoma Washington with his wife Nicole, and their goldendoodle Darla.
+Nicholas received his B.F.A and B.A from the University of Washington and his M.F.A. from Ohio University.
+After academia and following his passion for ceramics, he worked as an artist-in-residence first at Red Lodge Clay Center and then at the Archie Bray Foundation where he received the Matsutani Fellowship.
+He was selected as a Ceramics Monthly Emerging Artist, and as an NCECA Emerging Artist.
+He is local in Tacoma Washington with his wife and their goldendoodle Darla.

-In his ceramic practice, Nicholas makes highly functional, uniquely handmade objects for use.
-The reductive minimal aesthetic found in his work is abstracted from his appreciation for all things precisely done with style.
-The ceramic pieces are high-fire slip cast porcelain with glaze and decals; the trays the pots rest upon are CNC-milled MDF, with automotive paint and rubber.
+In his ceramic practice Nicholas makes highly functional, uniquely handmade objects for use.
+The refined and accurate aesthetic found in his work is abstracted from his appreciation for all things precisely done with style.
+His ceramic pieces are high-fire slip cast porcelain and glaze.

-He currently teaches ceramics and photography at the Charles Wright Academy.
-Besides teaching, he also helps to lead trips into the backcountry with the Outdoor Education Program, and coaches the Golf Team.
+He currently teaches visual art at the Charles Wright Academy.
+Alongside teaching, he also helps to lead trips into the backcountry with the Outdoor Education Program, and coaches the Golf Team.